tfranssen/dynamic-ess-NodeRED-flow/README.md

 * Click deploy
 * Go to `<<your-node-red-ip>>:1883/ui`

-### Settings
-* Sell this is the threshold used to start charging.
-Default = 0.8, charging starts in this case 20% below daily average
-* `highThreshold` = Constant to set the high threshold for selling.
-Default =1.2.
-Only used in Mode 2

 ### ENTSO-e API Access
 You need an ENTSO-e Restful API key if you want to collect the data from ENTSO-e.
 To request this API key, register on the Transparency Platform `https://transparency.entsoe.eu/` and send an email to `transparency@entsoe.eu` with `Restful API access` in the subject line.
 Indicate the email address you entered during registration in the email body.